Information for students

 There is a mentoring period twice a week with your form tutor.
 During this time you will have assemblies, citizenship and PSHE activities, including silent reading.
 Please make sure you have a reading book with you at all times.

 Merits are awarded for effort and achievement.
 You may also get a merit if you are helpful or contribute to wider school life.
 When you have a certain number of merits you receive a lapel pin and a letter home.
+You can get more information and check your reward points by clicking here.

 Mobile phones are not permitted to be seen in school.
 If a member of staff sees, or hears, a mobile phone at any time on the school premises, it will be confiscated and you will receive a detention.
 Your phone will only be returned to a parent or carer and this will be done at a time convenient for the school.